-- -lr N Limit reflections to a maximum of N. - -lw frac Limit the weight of each ray to a minimum of frac.
-During ray-tracing, a record is kept of the final contribution a ray would have to the image.
-If it is less then the specified minimum, the

-- -ld Boolean switch to limit ray distance.
+- -lr N Limit reflections to a maximum of N, if N is a positive integer.
+If N is zero or negative, then Russian roulette is used for ray termination, and the -lw setting (below) must be positive.
+If N is a negative integer, then this limits the maximum number of reflections even with Russian roulette.
+In scenes with dielectrics and total internal reflection, a setting of 0 (no limit) may cause a stack overflow. - -lw frac Limit the weight of each ray to a minimum of frac.
+During ray-tracing, a record is kept of the estimated contribution (weight) a ray would have in the image.
+If this weight is less than the specified minimum and the -lr setting (above) is positive, the ray is not traced.
+Otherwise, Russian roulette is used to continue rays with a probability equal to the ray weight divided by the given frac. - -ld Boolean switch to limit ray distance.
 If this option is set, then rays will only be traced as far as the magnitude of each direction vector.
 Otherwise, vector magnitude is ignored and rays are traced to infinity. - -e efile Send error messages and progress reports to efile instead of the standard error. - -w Boolean switch to suppress warning messages. - -P pfile Execute in a persistent mode, using pfile as the control file.
 Persistent execution means that after reaching end-of-file on its input, rtrace will fork a child process that will wait for another rtrace command with the same -P option to attach to it.
 (Note that since the rest of the command line options will be those of the original invocation, it is not necessary to give any arguments besides -P for subsequent calls.)
 Killing the process is achieved with the kill(1) command.
 (The process ID in the first line of pfile may be used to identify the waiting rtrace process.)
 This option may be used with the -fr option of pinterp(1) to avoid the cost of starting up rtrace many times. - -PP pfile Execute in continuous-forking persistent mode, using pfile as the control file.
 The difference between this option and the -P option described above is the creation of multiple duplicate processes to handle any number of attaches.
 This provides a simple and reliable mechanism of memory sharing on most multiprocessing platforms, since the fork(2) system call will share memory on a copy-on-write basis.